Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Declarations

-This work has been partially supported by the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian Ministry of Education, University and Research; and by BMK, BMDW, and the Province of Upper Austria in the frame of the COMET Programme managed by FFG in the COMET Module S3AI.\\
+\myparagraph{Funding.} This work has been partially supported by Spoke 10 ``Logistics and Freight'' within the Italian PNRR National Centre for Sustainable Mobility (MOST), CUP I53C22000720001; the projects SERICS (PE00000014) and FAIR (PE00000013) under the NRRP MUR program funded by the EU - NGEU; the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian MUR; and by BMK, BMDW, and the Province of Upper Austria in the frame of the COMET Programme managed by FFG in the COMET Module S3AI.